German doctor warns physicians: never again partake in atrocities

 Eckert calls for a re-examination of some renowned radiologists from the Nazi era.

-Dr. Hans Holfelder, for example, used tuberculosis screening to racially profile and target people to be killed, she said.“Even today, many people without awareness of his SS involvement still hold him in high regard,” she writes.
+Dr. Hans Holfelder, for example, used tuberculosis screening to racially profile and target people to be killed, she said.
+“Even today, many people without awareness of his SS involvement still hold him in high regard,” she writes.

 Eckert also calls attention to Dr. Horst Schumann.
 Under his watch at Auschwitz, an estimated 1,000 inmates were brought to a special barrack and ordered to undress.
 Women had X-rays aimed at their ovaries, men at their testicles.
 The vomiting and diarrhea that followed the procedure indicated high radiation doses, sometimes delivered on multiple days, Eckert and her team of medical historians report.